 - Learning at home via the Virtual Learning Centre will continue if students need to isolate due to COVID-19.
 If your child is a COVID-19 case, they can do online learning if they feel well, and return to school if they have no symptoms after five days.

 - Workforce planning strategies are in place to ensure there are enough staff in schools.

 Keeping up our COVID-safe measures

 Vaccination: Children aged 5+ years will continue to be encouraged to be vaccinated – vaccination is not mandatory for a child to attend school.
-All Department of Education staff, including volunteers and contractors, are vaccinated.
+The Department of Education has a highly vaccinated workforce.

-Ventilation: Air purifiers will continue to be used in classrooms, with schools supplied with additional units for Term 2, as well as use of open windows if cool climate allows.
+Ventilation: Air purifiers will continue to be used in classrooms, as well as use of open windows if cool climate allows.

 Outdoor learning: Schools will continue to take advantage of outdoor learning opportunities where possible, dependent on cool climate.

 Physical distancing: All adults will continue to keep a physical distance of 1.5 metres from each other.

 Hygiene practices: Regular handwashing and sanitising will continue.